ESA-VirES/VirES/containers/centos7/README.md

 ## Container volumes

-The containers use a mixture of named volumes and volumes mounded from the host file-system (see the `./voluemes` folder).
+The containers use a mixture of named volumes and volumes mounded from the host file-system (see the `./volumes` folder).

-The named volumes can be listed by (check for `vires-` prefix)
+The named volumes attached to this pod can be listed by
 ```
-podman volume ls
+./vlm list
 ```

-See also other `podman volume` commands
+The named volumes attached to this can be removed by
 ```
-podman pod ps --help
+./vlm remove
 ```

 ## Pod management